iamaldren/ajt/README.md

 Then I stumbled upon this [JSONBender](https://github.com/Onyo/jsonbender) library, where I can just define the schema I want to transform to as a dictionary, and pass the JSONBender functions for iterating to my source JSON.

-I find it really easy to work with, plus transformation is easy with much of hassle.
+I find it really easy to work with, plus transformation is easy with not much of hassle.

 ## AJT Project